ALZHEIMER'S AND DEMENTIA ATTORNEYS: SAN FERNANDO VALLEY AND LOS ANGELES

 Alzheimer's can happen to anybody

 Most people with dementia are older, but it is important to remember that older people do not get dementia.
 It is not a normal part of aging.
 Dementia can happen to anybody, but it is more common after the age of 65 years.
 However, people in their 40s and 50s can also have dementia.
+Are you concerned about the special needs of someone with Alzheimer's disease or dementia?
+Call our lawyers.

 The most common early symptoms: